knoxknox/cs162-course/materials/class/README.md

 # Memory Management

+ADT: PT (Page Table)

 Processes use virtual addresses.<br/>
 OS translates virtual address into physical addresses.<br/>
-Processes view memory as one contiguous address space from 0 to N.
+Processes view memory as one contiguous address space from 0 to N.<br/>
+To map virtual addresses to physical addresses OS uses Page Table structure.

 Pages:
 - Page Table resides in physical memory (one per process)
 - Pages are fixed-length contiguous block of virtual memory (4KB)
 - Pages moved to disk when memory is full & loaded back when referenced again
-- The address 0x1000 maps to different physical address in different processes
+- The address 0x10001000 maps to different physical address in different processes

 ```
                                           --------